 The presence of a foreign substance on a floor generally is not compatible with the standard of ordinary care.
 If one slips and falls because of it, liability may be found if the condition was created by the proprietor or his agent or, if created by another, the proprietor had actual or constructive notice of its existence.
 Asmussen V. New Golden Hotel Co., 392 P2d 49 ( 1964).

 The Nevada Court reasoned in Asmussen that a presumption of liability will lie with the hotel when they in fact create the hazard.
-At Benson and Bingham we find many clients who fall as the result of employee misconduct.
+At Benson & Bingham Accident Injury Lawyers, LLC we find many clients who fall as the result of employee misconduct.
 That conduct involves spilling gravy, coffee, and other food items without cleaning it.
 Overspray from fountains or water features causes dangerous conditions on smooth floors.
 Grease and other kitchen items leach on to food service shoes and end up in the dining room.

 Our firm has represented persons who have fallen because of power washing steel stairs, employees who have neglected to remove exposed rebar in a parking garage, failed to warn customers they were using a soapy mop, and egregiously failed to clean up spilled drinks on slick marble floors.
 Water features including water fountains, water falls, and water mister systems often overlook the problem of water accumulation in unintended areas.